Turtles Forever: Release

 Fathom Events originally planned a special event to commemorate the franchise's 25th anniversary to theatrically release Turtles Forever across the United States on October 29, 2009, with plans for an introduction "hosted" by the Leonardo, Raphael, Donatello and Michelangelo themselves, followed by a documentary by Peter Laird about how he and Kevin Eastman created the characters with rare original comic book art, archival pictures and all-new interviews.
 However, the inability by Fathom to reach an agreement with 4Kids Entertainment and Mirage Studios led to the event's cancellation.

 An edited version of the movie was released on July 11, 2009, worldwide on TV.
 The film was then released on July 29 in New Zealand, Australia, and Canada.
-In other countries, the film aired on The CW as part of their Saturday morning The CW4Kids lineup on November 21, as part of a 25th anniversary celebration which featured a top-10 episode countdown preceding the film's television premiere.
-In the United States, an uncut version aired from October 31 to November 14 in a form where three weekly 26 minute episodes were shown in a half-hour slot per week.
+In other countries, the film aired on The CW as part of their Saturday morning The CW4Kids lineup on November 21.

 The uncut version of the film later appeared on the CW4Kids's website on November 16, 2009, which includes 8 minutes of footage cut from the original version that aired on TV.
 The edited version was released on non-anamorphic widescreen DVD on August 24, 2010 in North America from Nickelodeon/Paramount Home Entertainment.
 This same edited version was included on Teenage Mutant Ninja Turtles (2003): The Ultimate Collection DVD released on July 25, 2023 in North America.
-The uncut anamorphic widescreen version was later released in 2011 on DVD in the PAL DVD regions (2 and 4).

-Edited scenes

-The edited version of the movie (which was used for some TV airings and the Region 1 DVD release) removed several additional scenes which remain intact in the "uncut" version of the movie.
-Some of those key scenes include: